 The traditional use of this rasayanic (rejuvenative) herb in Ayurvedic medicine is for rebuilding strength after a long illness—especially for children and elders.
 It’s highly useful for issues presenting as deficiency (low-weight, under-functioning, hypo- conditions).
 The scientific name somnifera references its use as a sleep aid and its common name roughly translates as “strength of a horse,” both of which infer the plant’s traditional and contemporary uses.

 As an adaptogen, ashwagandha helps the body moderate stress.
 As a nervine, it supports the body in regulating anxiety.
 It is also immunomodulating, being especially helpful for those who experience low energy and frequent illness stemming from overwork.
 It also helps reduce levels of cortisol (a stress hormone).
-It’s helpful for those who have difficulty sleeping, concentrating, or who have memory problems.
+It’s beneficial for those who have difficulty sleeping or concentrating, or who have memory problems.
 Not recommended for use in pregnancy and for those with allergies to the nightshade family.

 Stinging Nettles (Urtica dioica)